agusmakmun/flask-django-quart-fastapi-performance-test-comparison/README.md

 ## Performance Testing

 Both implementations include a `test-performance.sh` script that:
-- Sends 1000 requests per second for 10 minutes
+- Sends requests at different rates (400/s for Flask, 5000/s for Quart)
 - Measures response times and throughput
 - Provides real-time metrics visualization